alex2276564/MMOSpawnPoint/README.md

                 - BEFORE
 ```

-2) Boss room marked as “party respawn disabled” (no teleport, actions only)
+1. Boss room marked as "party respawn disabled" (no teleport, actions only)

 ```yaml
 spawns: